Thermostats are a fantastic device. It controls our home temperature automatically efficiently. Imagine one day your thermostat not working?

 The safety system in our home is the reason for your thermostat not working correctly.
 The thermostat consists of a heat anticipator.
 What does it do?

 It controls your heating system by setting the temperature where your thermostat ON/OFF your burners.
 If it gets damaged, then your heating system can reach the high-temperature limit, and it powers off your thermostat to save you from any fire or accidents.

 If you found your thermostat not working?
 Don’t worry.
 This guide will solve most types of defects that occur in thermostats.
 Go through it and don’t practice ant repair and replacement before following the manufacturer manual for step by step guide.

 You can ask someone to help you out.
 You can call the customer service support center for their help.
 They will charge you some fees, but they will do quality work.

 Frequently Asked Questions

 There are so many reasons if your thermostat is not working, like Dead Battery, Blown Fuse, Loose Wiring, a faulty thermostat, and Faulty Heat Anticipator, etc. Some errors can fix at home, or some defects can only repair by experts.

 An unresponsive thermostat can fix by cleaning the thermostat from inside for any dust and dirt accumulation.
 And check for some loose wiring behind the faceplate and a freshly charged batteries, weak batteries can be the reason of unresponsive thermostat.

-To identify your thermostat is working or not.
-You have to check your electricity bill is increasing as compared to last month, your home temperature feels abnormal, Air conditioning and heater stopped running, and NO power in your thermostat.
+To identify whether your thermostat is working or not.
+You have to check if your electricity bill is increasing as compared to last month, your home temperature feels abnormal, the Air conditioning and heater stopped running, and NO power in your thermostat.